backpackerhh/blog-posts/cmik8n915000102l5gdof5eke.md

   See the Pen <a href="https://codepen.io/backpackerhh/pen/NPNwJwP">
   Borders between columns in grid container using Tailwind</a> by David Montesdeoca (<a href="https://codepen.io/backpackerhh">@backpackerhh</a>) on <a href="https://codepen.io">CodePen</a>.
 </iframe>

-> Click on HTML button above to properly see the result

 Regarding the Tailwind example, I want to highlight a specific decision.
 My initial intention was to define the utility classes inline directly on the HTML elements, as is standard Tailwind practice.